chhendri/Covid-19_hackaton/planning.md

 * Representing relations with graph theory?
 * Get more meaningful time related units

+* Set a graphical interface to choose parameters

 * Prepare the 2 minutes presentation for Monday

 # Doing